Recordkeeping is the process of recording transactions and events in an accounting system.

 For tax purposes, good record-keeping is essential.
 Complete records are required to provide accurate details of taxable income.
 Aside from the risk of paying more tax than is necessary, landlords failing to take their record-keeping obligations may get a penalty from HMRC.

-Revenue expenses vary and are those expenses which incur in the day to day running of the property rental business.
+Revenue expenses vary and are those expenses that are incurred in the day-to-day running of the property rental business.
 They include:

-A record contains all revenue expenses, supported by invoices, receipts, and suchlike.
+A record contains all revenue expenses, supported by invoices, receipts, and such.

 Is the cash or the accruals basis in use or not is what the treatment of capital expenditure depends on.
 For most smaller landlords, the cash basis is now the default basis.

 Deduct Prohibit capital expenditure unless you go for disallowance.
-The case is in relation to cars, land, and property.
+The case is about cars, land, and property.

 A deduction is not given for capital expenditure, although in limited cases capital allowances may be available.
 Capital expenditure would include improvements to the property and new furniture or equipment which does not replace old items.